pdrummond/pauldrummond.dev/src/posts/on-interviewing.md

       everything"_ generic answer.
    3. Thoughts on pair programming.
-Prefer honest _"It has its uses but … "_ answers over systematic answers like _"I would enforce it and expect it to be implemented perfectly via the following 50 steps"_ or overly extreme and blunt answers like _"I hate it and I refuse to take part"_.
+Prefer honest _"It has its uses but … "_ answers over systematic answers like _"I would enforce it and expect it to be implemented perfectly via the following 42 steps"_ or overly extreme and blunt answers like _"I hate it and I refuse to take part"_.
    4. What do they think about UI/UX?
 Look out for bad attitudes like _"UI is simple"_ or _"UI doesn't matter"_.
 Do they care about UX?
 Do they talk about an experience they've had before where they dealt with colleagues who didn't care about it?
-   5. Thoughts on different types of programming languages such as functional programming, OOP, etc. Again, looking for high-level opinions, not specific programming details around syntax.
+   5. Thoughts on different types of programming paradigms such as functional programming, OOP, etc. Again, looking for high-level opinions, not specific programming details around syntax.
    6. Thoughts on software delivery process based on specific examples form